ManXD3la/hayr-client/README.md

 ## Record Reflection, Share Safely

-HayR is an application for online journaling used by companies to create safe space to share feelings and thoughts.
+HayR is an application for online journaling used by companies to create a safe space to share feelings and thoughts.
 As you become more comfortable with entering a few words about your day or a simple moment as a reflection, you always have the option to reveal them to others anonymously.
-By sharing a reflection to the HayR community, you are able to see how others are during that day.
-When we accept and appreciate all thoughts and feelings that exist, we are able to appreciate the vastness of the human experience like stars in the night sky'
+By sharing a reflection with the HayR community, you can see how others are feeling during that day.
+When we accept and appreciate all thoughts and feelings that exist, we are able to appreciate the vastness of the human experience like stars in the night sky.

 ### Live Link and Demo Account